opensearch-project/sql/docs/experiment/ppl/general/identifiers.rst

 Description
 -----------

 Identifiers are treated in case sensitive manner.
-So it must be exactly same as what is stored in Elasticsearch.
+So it must be exactly same as what is stored in OpenSearch.

 Examples
 --------